Spacechild1/vstplugin/README.md

 *** WARNING: this is an alpha release, some things may change in the future ***

-with vstplugin~ you can load VST plugins within Pd on Windows, MacOS and Linux. it provides both a generic editor and a native window to show the plugin GUI.
+with vstplugin~ you can load VST plugins within Pd on Windows, MacOS and Linux.

 features:
 * load any kind of VST plugin (audio effect, MIDI effect, soft synth etc.)